fcelsa/relevant-bookmarks/README.md

 ### Use cases

-- You are on a github issues page for a project - you can see all the relevant issues you have bookmarked.
+- You are on a GitHub issues page for a project - you can see all the relevant issues you have bookmarked.
-- You are on profile of a Medium user - you can see all the relavent articles by that user.
+- You are on profile of a Medium user - you can see all the relevant articles by that user.
-- You are on stackoverflow - you can see all the relavent questions you had bookmarked.
+- You are on stack-overflow - you can see all the relevant questions you had bookmarked.
 - [Youtube](https://youtube.com) videos, [dev.to](https://dev.to) articles etc.

 ### Permissions required